 Considering the rising number of shoplifting cases, the UK government introduced shoplifting laws to tackle shoplifters.
 Any shoplifter caught in the act is charged with theft under Section 1 of the Theft Act, 1986.

 If the cost of goods stolen is less than GBP 200, the person is charged for low-shoplifting value under section 176 of the Anti-Social Behaviour, Crime and Policing Act.
-The penalty for shoplifting in the UK in such a scenario is to pay a fine of GBP 70 without the thief having to turn at the magistrate.
+The penalty for shoplifting in the UK in such a scenario is to pay a fine of GBP 70 without the thief having to turn to the magistrate.
 The maximum sentence is six months.

 If the cost of goods stolen is more than GBP 200, the penalty for shoplifting can lead to a sentence of up to seven years.

-FAQs on Shoplifting laws in the UK
+FAQs on Shoplifting Laws in the UK

 Shoplifting cases in the UK have increased immensely.
 The police recorded an overall 6.7 million shoplifting crimes in England and Wales in 2023.

-People may shoplift for several reasons like lack of money to afford goods that might tempt shoplifters and steal them.
+People may shoplift for several reasons, like lack of money to afford goods that might tempt shoplifters and steal them.
 Besides, the intention of making money by selling stolen items or raising money to fund drug habits are other reasons for shoplifting.

 If you come across shoplifting cases as an owner of the store or a customer who witnesses them concealing items, identify if it is safe to engage with the potential shoplifter.
 Ask them if they help with a bag or a basket.
 You may secretly call the police and let them know the details if you feel the situation cannot be controlled at a personal level.